ShreyanshJoshi/Facial-Demographics-using-CNN/README.md

 ![myimg](readme_img/classifiers.PNG)

 * **Age Estimation** - This was a regression task.
 The model was trained on *WIKIFace* dataset (34,200 images).
-The model attained a validation mae of 6.55 which shows the average magnitude of error in predicting age.
+The model attained a validation mae of 6.55 (the average magnitude of error in predicting the exact age).

 *Model architecture* -